 If you are able to view a graphic representation of locked and unlocked satellites on your unit, use this screen to help out picking up lost signals by orienting the unit’s satellite toward the direction with the most non-locked satellites (unless there’s a huge obstacle blocking that direction).
 Be aware that even with a clear “view” of a satellite signal, it can take the better part of an uninterrupted minute to obtain a lock, so be patient.

-While it won’t make your GPS more accurate, you can sometimes force a GPS unit to take measurements more often.
+While it won’t make your GPS more accurate, you can sometimes force a GPS watch to take measurements more often.
 For instance, a number of Garmin’s wrist top units, such as the popular Forerunner 205 and 305 models, allow you to set the unit on (1) “smart recording,” which varies the measurement rate based on speed, rate of direction change, etc, or (2) to take a measurement every second.
 Smart recording usually takes a point every couple seconds, while the other option is self-explanatory.
 Generally, smart recording is plenty accurate and the “every second” option only useful to a race director measuring a course or a similar, but uncommon usage.

 If the “every second” method is used, it would be wise to run the data through a smoothing algorithm afterward or slight data variation in GPS points will lead to extra distance.
 Variation from a unit with great accuracy, say +/- 10 feet, adds up quickly.
 Note that a unit’s memory fills up much more quickly in “every second” mode, so be sure you need those extra points.